rmsk2/6502profiler/README.md

 ```

 `Model` can be 0 or 1.
 The number 0 encodes a standard 6502/6510 and 1 stands for a 65C02.
 At the moment `MemSpec` can be
-`Linear16K`, `Linear32K` or `Linear64K` and denotes a contiguous chunk of memory starting at address 0 with a length of 16,
+`Linear16K`, `Linear32K`, `Linear64K`, `XSixteen512K` or `XSixteen2048K`.
+The linear memory specifications denote a contiguous
+chunk of memory starting at address 0 with a length of 16, 32 or 64 kilobytes.
+The `XSixteen` memory specifications
+configure the emulator to use the memory model of the Commander X16 with either 512K oder 2048K of banked RAM.

-32 or 64 kilobytes. `IoMask` and `IoAddrConfig` can be used to configure special I/O adresses that allow to exfiltrate data
+`IoMask` and `IoAddrConfig` can be used to configure special I/O adresses that allow to exfiltrate data
 from the emulator by means of writing to a special I/O address.

 The value in `IoMask` spcifies the hi byte of all such special addresses and each entry in `IoAddrConfig` specifies the